GiorgioMorales/giorgiomorales.github.io/content/authors/admin/_index.md

 ## About Me

 My name is Giorgio L. Morales Luna.
 I am a researcher specializing in Symbolic Regression, Explainable and Interpretable Machine Learning, and Uncertainty Quantification.
-I earned a Ph.D. in Computer Science at Montana State University under the supervision of Dr. John Sheppard, as a member of the Numerical Intelligent Systems Laboratory (NISL).
+I earned a Ph.D. in Computer Science at Montana State University, as a member of the Numerical Intelligent Systems Laboratory (NISL).
 I hold an M.S. in Computer Science from Montana State University and a B.S. in Mechatronic Engineering from the National University of Engineering in Peru.